Why Chaos Engineering is a Good Stress Test Strategy

 Expect the unexpected.
-This adage is perhaps one of the best slogans for testing distributed software.
+This adage is perhaps one of the best for testing distributed software systems.
 But how exactly do you test for the unexpected?
 Chaos engineering gets close to the answer.

-So, what is chaos engineering?
-It’s a method of resilience testing that intentionally introduces “chaos” into a system to discover vulnerabilities and weaknesses that can be exploited by attackers.
+Chaos engineering is a disciplined method of resilience testing that intentionally introduces “chaos” into a system to discover vulnerabilities and weaknesses that can be exploited by attackers.
 Essentially, it’s stress testing through anarchy: randomly terminating processes, injecting faults into networks, or causing other types of failures.
 This helps to build confidence in the system and test its capability to withstand turbulent conditions in production.

 The origins of chaos engineering can be traced back to Netflix's "Simian Army" project, which was designed to test the streaming service’s ability to withstand outages and failures.
-Since then, many other companies have adopted similar practices.
+Since then, many other companies have adopted similar chaos engineering experiments.

 Chaos engineering as a testing strategy